HuiChen3313/FigBO/README.md

 ```

 ## Result
-All figures and tables in the paper are generated from the CSV and JSON files produced by running `main.py` with the corresponding configuration files.
+All figures and tables in the paper are generated from the CSV and JSON files produced by running `main.py` with the corresponding configuration files and random seeds.